SteveBarnett/Remixing/_thinking/less-ai-please.md

 - Confabulation.
 AI’s are great at Confident Bullshitting.
 They make things up, but present it as fact.
 - Not "Hallucination".
 Hallucination is perceiving something that's not really there.
 LLMs do not perceive anything.
 - LLMs pick up patterns of speech, including racism, sexism, and discrimination of all kinds.
+- LLMs are built to people-please, not to give true or correct answers

 #### The effect tech has on us